 - Blood or mucus in the manure

-- Foul smelling manure (beyond the normal manure smell)
+- Foul-smelling manure (beyond the normal manure smell)

-- Diarrhea lasts more than twenty-four hours
+- Diarrhea that lasts more than 24 hours

 - “Projectile pooping”

-- Other colic symptoms
+- Other symptoms of colic

-- Lethargy – low energy
+- Lethargy and/or low energy

-The vet will probably take a fecal sample to help determine the cause of the problem, and suggest keeping the horse away from other horses, should the problem turn out to be contagious.
-The vet may also give the horse medication to ease any discomfort and to help slow the gut down like Kaopectate or psyllium fiber.
-Probiotics and other gut-balancing supplements may be given on the advice of the veterinarian.
-Depending on what caused diarrhea your horse might be given antibiotics or other drugs.
+The vet will probably take a fecal sample to help determine the cause of the problem and suggest keeping the horse away from other horses, in case the problem turns out to be contagious.
+The vet may also give the horse medication to ease any discomfort and to help slow the gut down (e.g., Kaopectate or psyllium fiber).
+Probiotics and other gut-balancing supplements may be given on the advice of your veterinarian.
+Depending on what caused the diarrhea, your horse might be given antibiotics or other drugs.